mvhungrydev/infra-tf-app/README.md

 ### Outputs

-The project provides comprehensive outputs for certificates, configuration variables, and EC2 infrastructure:
+The project provides comprehensive outputs for certificates and configuration variables:

 ### Certificate Outputs